fAiL-ix/gd32v_cmake_running_led/README.md

 This is a project on getting the running led example from [WRansohoff](https://github.com/WRansohoff/GD32VF103_templates) working with CMake.

-The Code in this project is directly copied from the `hello_led` example in his repository.
-I only modified the main.c to work with the LEDs on the [SeeedStudio GD32 RISC-V Dev Board](https://wiki.seeedstudio.com/SeeedStudio-GD32-RISC-V-Dev-Board/) and added the CMake configuration.
+The Code for blinking the LEDs is directly copied from the `hello_led` example in [WRansohoff](https://github.com/WRansohoff/GD32VF103_templates)s repository.
+I modified the main.c to work with the LEDs on the [SeeedStudio GD32 RISC-V Dev Board](https://wiki.seeedstudio.com/SeeedStudio-GD32-RISC-V-Dev-Board/) and my CMake version of the [RISCV firmware](http://www.gd32mcu.com/en/download/7?kw=GD32VF1).

 ## Dependencies